gdnmobilelab/png-pong/readme.md

 Also, while the data callback will usually start with an X of zero, it won't always.
 So be sure you are calculating the correct start position.

+## Running tests/demos

+To spin up a server showing you the demo page at demo/demo.ts just run:

+    npm run demo

+And go to http://localhost:8080.
+To run the test suite in Node, run

+    npm run tests-node

+, and in the browser:

+    npm run tests-web

+And go to http://localhost:8080 again.

 ## What's next

 Loading the ArrayBuffer of an entire image is still very memory intensive.
 I'm